ligfet/first-photogrid/README.md

 # first-photogrid
-My first Photogrid using html and intermediate CSS
+My first Photogrid using html and intermediate CSS.
 I have added screenshots and a screen recording.